What will the future hold for Uranium Energy Corp. (AMEX:UEC) stock?

 Sponsored

-Further, it is important to consider UEC stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 8.05.Likewise, its price to free cash flow for the last twelve months stands at 53.02.
+Further, it is important to consider UEC stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 9.02.Likewise, its price to free cash flow for the last twelve months stands at 61.48.

 How does Uranium Energy Corp.
 (UEC) stock rate among analysts?
 Buy, sell, or hold?